How wide is your rainbow?

 The use of Expanded Color Gamut (ECG) technologies has affected tremendous change on the status quo.
-Focused first on the ultimate design integrity of the image, the Beck team uses ECG technology to produce print that exceeds traditional results and expectations.
+Focused first on the ultimate design integrity of the image, our team uses ECG technology to produce print that exceeds traditional results and expectations.

 Defining the Expanded Color Gamut

 The use of traditional four-color process (CMYK) and standard spot color limits a designer’s ability to create a dynamic design.
 ECG uses seven colors (CMYKOGB) to build or separate spot colors, giving the designer virtually free reign in their use of color.

 “ECG is an important tool that we can use to help brand owners create more impact with their design,” said Hall.
 “It frees brand owners from traditional design limitations.
 It can reduce costs in the supply chain, it can increase the fidelity of their design, and most importantly, it can make the design more dynamic and organic.”

 As focused, whole-process consultants enabled by proven color management workflow and prepress expertise, our team easily manages brand intent across the entire supply chain.
 Guiding design to print guarantees success across every component and every expert working within the process.
 We leverage all partners within the collaborative process from design to print, guaranteeing their success and creating a beautiful experience for everyone involved.

 Over the past decade, ECG and print technologies have evolved dramatically.
 Today, most prepress organizations have access to the same software.
 The difference with us is the holistic, consultative approach that applies ECG from start to finish.